dummyserver/dummyserver.github.io/README.md

 ## Dummy Server

-A tool for mocking HTTP services inspired from [WireMock](https://github.com/tomakehurst/wiremock)
+A tool for mocking HTTP services inspired from [WireMock](https://github.com/tomakehurst/wiremock) and I have added this project to test my Java skills and see if I was able to implement such a server by myself :)

 ### Features
 - Add dummy responses based on the request